Sex education: Netherlands

-Subsidized by the Dutch government, the "Long Live Love" package (Lang leve de liefde), developed in the late 1980s, aims to give teenagers the skills to make their own decisions regarding health and sexuality.
-Nearly all secondary schools provide sex education, as part of biology classes and over half of primary schools discuss sexuality and contraception.
-Starting the 2012 school year, age-appropriate sex education—including education about sexual diversity —has been compulsory in all secondary and primary schools.
-The curriculum focuses on biological aspects of reproduction as well as on values, attitudes, communication and negotiation skills.
+Subsidized by the Dutch government, the "Long Live Love" package (Lang leve de liefde), developed in the late 1980s, aims to equip teenagers with the skills to make their own decisions about health and sexuality.
+Nearly all secondary schools provide sex education as part of biology classes, and over half of primary schools discuss sexuality and contraception.
+Starting the 2012 school year, age-appropriate sex education—including education about sexual diversity—has been compulsory in all primary and secondary schools.
+The curriculum focuses on biological aspects of reproduction as well as on values, attitudes, communication, and negotiation skills.
 Dutch sex education encourages the idea that topics like masturbation, homosexuality, and sexual pleasure are normal or natural and that there are larger emotional, relational, and societal forces that shape the experiences of sexuality.
-This type of curriculum can begin for students as young as at age four.
+This type of curriculum can begin for students as young as age four.
 The curriculum for children focuses on topics like love, self-image, and gender stereotypes.
-All elementary level students in the Netherlands are required by law to receive some level of sex education.
-There is some flexibility in how the subject is taught however there are some required principles such as sexual diversity and sexual assertiveness.
+All elementary-level students in the Netherlands are required by law to receive some level of sex education.
+There is some flexibility in how the subject is taught; however, certain principles are required, such as sexual diversity and sexual assertiveness.
 Moreover, according to Amy Schalet, Dutch parents tend to form close relationships with their children, openly discussing teen sexuality.
 Dutch parents try to accept their children's romantic relationships and even allow sleepovers, expecting them to have sex.
-The media has encouraged open dialogue and the health-care system guarantees confidentiality and a non-judgmental approach.
+The media has encouraged open dialogue, and the health-care system guarantees confidentiality and a non-judgmental approach.
 The Netherlands has one of the lowest teenage pregnancy rates in the world, and the Dutch approach is often seen as a model for other countries.

 Slovakia

-In Slovakia the content of sex education varies from school to school, most frequently as a segment of a larger lesson plan of a subject akin to nature science in English (this course covers both biology and petrology).
-Generally the sex ed content taught in Slovakia is quite basic, sometimes lacking, though exactly what any given lesson contains varies among schools and is dependent on the teacher's knowledge of the subject.
-It is not uncommon for teachers to rely on students asking questions (as opposed to documentaries, discussions, textbooks and in-class debates).
-Classes are usually divided into boys and girls.
+In Slovakia, the content of sex education varies from school to school, most frequently as a segment of a larger lesson plan of a subject akin to nature science in English (this course covers both biology and petrology).
+Generally, the sex ed content taught in Slovakia is quite basic, sometimes lacking, though exactly what any given lesson covers varies among schools and depends on the teacher's knowledge of the subject.
+It is not uncommon for teachers to rely on students asking questions (rather than documentaries, discussions, textbooks, or in-class debates).
+Classes are usually divided into boys' and girls' classes.
 Boys are taught the basics of sex, usually limited to dialogue between student and teacher of annotated diagrams of genitalia; while girls are additionally taught about menstruation and pregnancy.